undergrad-partner-school

 This school has an official test-optional admission policy but makes use of SAT, SAT Subject Tests, ACT, or other standardized test scores in admission decisions for the candidates who choose to submit them.

-The most recent reported freshman retention rate for College of the Atlantic is 74%.
+The most recent data indicate that the freshman retention rate for College of the Atlantic is 64%.

 Contact Information